nge-layy/securewatch-soc/docs/phase-02/architecture.md

     S->>C: Interactive shell session begins
 ```

-**Key security concept — host key verification:** The first time a client connects to a new SSH server, it's presented with the server's host key fingerprint and asked to confirm it.
-This is what prevents a class of attack where a malicious host silently impersonates the real server (a man-in-the-middle).
-Accepting a host key blindly defeats this protection — the fingerprint should be verified out-of-band whenever possible, especially outside a lab environment.
+## Host Key Verification

+The first time I connected to the Ubuntu Server using SSH, Windows asked me to confirm the server's identity by displaying its host key fingerprint.
+After accepting it, the fingerprint is saved on my computer.
+Future SSH connections compare the saved fingerprint with the server's current fingerprint.
+If they don't match, SSH displays a warning because the server's identity may have changed.
+This helps protect against connecting to the wrong server or a malicious system pretending to be the real one.

 ## Service Boot Behavior